-In addition to understanding the causes and consequences of bunching, our measurement of the excess mass enables us to estimate another behavioral parameter of interest: the extent of avoidance behavior demonstrated by charities at the notch.
-By measuring how far the excess mass can be distributed into the counterfactual density distribution below the notch, we can estimate δ , the distance that the average buncher "traveled" to move above the notch.
+Our measurement of the excess mass enables us to estimate another behavioral parameter of interest: the extent of avoidance behavior demonstrated by charities at the threshold.
+By measuring how far the excess mass can be distributed into the counterfactual density distribution below the threshold, we can estimate $\delta$ , the distance that the average buncher "traveled" to move above the threshold.